-This measure would require private home care entities to spend at least 75 percent of their annual revenue on direct services costs, file cost reports with state agencies, and pay penalties for failure to comply with the measure's provisions.
+This measure would require private home care entities to spend at least 75 percent of their annual revenue on direct services costs, file cost reports with state agencies, and incur penalties and be subject to other enforcement actions for failure to comply with the measure's provisions.
 Although the measure becomes effective upon enactment, home care organizations are not required to comply with the main provisions until January 2016 (or up to one year later if determined necessary by a specified state agency).